monish-1234/Home-Security-Using-OpenCV-and-TTS/README.md

 This code can be used to prevent unauthorised person from entry.(Ofcourse just a picture of that person is enough to gain entry.)<br>
 This is not the perfect security system , but it's a start.<br>
 Feel free to edit and develop more from this code.<br>

+Install libespeak if you're using Ubuntu

+'''sudo apt install libespeak1'''